 - If you have addressed the letter to a specific person, end the letter with 'Yours sincerely'.
 If you have not addressed it to a named individual, sign off the letter with 'Yours faithfully'.

 - Include your name, email and contact number.

 - Consider using the same design features as your CV or portfolio to create a suite of documents that work well together.

 - Include details of the role you are applying for in the email subject line.

 - Keep your cover letter to approximately one page/400 words long.

 Speculative cover letters

-A speculative cover letter is one which you decide to send out independently, rather than in response to a job advert.
-The same guidelines apply to speculative cover letters.
-However, you will need to explain in more detail why you are getting in touch, as they won’t be expecting your letter.
+A speculative cover letter is one that you send to a company that you’d like to work for, rather than in response to a job advert.
+The same guidelines apply but you will need to explain why you are getting in touch in more detail, as the employer won’t be expecting your letter.

 Speculative applications work best when you have a specific reason for thinking the company will benefit from hiring you.
 For example, perhaps you heard through your network that they were recently awarded a big commission.
 This suggests they may soon be looking to take on new staff with the skills you possess.
 This would be the perfect opportunity to send a speculative cover letter, accompanied by a tailored CV.